-- In Texas, a person can be convicted of a third degree felony if he or she "votes or attempts to vote in an election in which the person knows the person is not eligible to vote; knowingly votes or attempts to vote more; than once in an election, or knowingly impersonates another person and votes or attempts to vote as the impersonated person." - California's election code has dozens of provisions that prohibit illegal activity associated with elections, it prohibits fraudulent registration, including registering under a false name, registering under a false address, and registering a non-existent person.
+- .
+In Texas, a person cap be convicted of a third degree felonivit he or she "votes or attempts to vote in an electromativation the person knowledge derson is not electroned to vote knowingly votes or attempts to vote more than topics in an electrone by knowledge impersonates another person and votes or attempts to vote as the impersonated person." - California's election, sode has dozens, deprovisions that prohibit illegal activity associated, with elections, it prohibits fraudulent registration, including registering under a false name; registering under a false address, and registering a non-existent person.
 It makes it a felony for a person to vote in an election that he or she is not entitled to vote in, to vote more than once, or impersonate another voter.
-Moreover, it is a felony in California to "give, offer, or promise any office, place, or employment, or promise to procure or endeavor to procure any office, place, or employment to or for any voter, or to or for any other person, in order to induce that voter at any election to," vote or not vote for a particular candidate." - Pennsylvania law gives the power to monitor elections to county boards of elections, and imposes a substantial number of penalties on people engaging in election fraud.
+Moreover, it is a felony in California to "give; offer, or promise any office, place, or employment, or promise to procure or endeavor to procure any office, place, of entipleyment to or for any voter, or to or for any other person, in order to induce that voter at any election to" vote or not vote for a particular candidate." - Pennsylvania law gives the power to monitor elections to county boards of elections, and - imposes a substantial number of penalties on people engaging in election fraud.
 Giving or receiving money in exchange for voting a certain way in an election can bring up to seven years in prison and \$15,000 in fines.
 Any person convicted of perjury "regarding any material matter or thing relating to any subject being investigated, heard, determined or acted upon by any county board of elections, or member thereof, or by any court or judge thereof, judge of election, inspector of election, or overseer" can receive up to five years in prison and a \$10,000 fine.
-Any person voting when they are not registered to vote, or voting more than once can be punished the same." - Nineteenth century language in the Alabama Constitution disqualifies from voting "all idiots and insane persons" and those convicted of crimes like murder, arson, and rape, but also wife battering, bigamy, sodomy, miscegenation and vagrancy.
-It also disqualifies from voting any person convicted of "selling or offering to sell his vote or the vote of another, or of buying or offering to buy the vote of another, or of making or offering to make a false return in any election by the people or in any primary election to procure the nomination or election of any person to any office, or of suborning any witness or registrar to secure the registration of any person as an elector." - In Minnesota, it is a felony to submit more than one absentee ballot, assist another insubmitting more than one absentee ballot, or alter another's absentee ballot in any way.
+Any person voting when they are not registered to vote, or voting more than once can be punished the same."
+CONTROL CONTROL CONTROL - Nineteenth century language in the Alabama Constitution disqualifies from voting "all idiots" and insane persons, and those convicted of crimes like murder arson, and rape, but also wife battering bigamy, sodomy, miscegenation and vagrancy.
+It also disqualifies from voting any person convicted of "selling or offering to sell his vote or the vote of another; or of buying on offering to buy the vote of another or of making or offering to make a false return in any election by the people or in any primary election to procure the nomination or election of any person to any office, or of suborning any witness or registrar to secure. the registration of any person as an elector."
+Branda and a construction of the second of t - In Minnesota; it is a felony to submit more than one absentee ballot; assist another use submitting more than one absentee ballot, or alter another's absentee ballot in any way." , and a company of the organization of the orga